pubky/mainline/mainline-next/docs/roadmap.md

 Build the client around a library-owned Mio reactor while keeping public futures and streams independent of any application async runtime.
 Include:

-- bounded queues and active queries, fair cooperative scheduling, cancellation, and UDP draining to `WouldBlock`;
+- bounded queues and active queries, fair cooperative scheduling, and cancellation;
+- UDP receive turns that stop at `WouldBlock`, a packet-count budget, or an elapsed-time budget, whichever comes first.
+If either budget is exhausted, explicitly reschedule the still-readable socket before waiting for new readiness, after giving deadlines, commands, and other queries a turn;
 - adaptive pacing, concurrency, and batching within fixed safety bounds;
 - configurable IPv4 binding and typed lifecycle, admission, deadline, connectivity, and protocol failures;